|

 49. lanai

-a veranda or roofed patio often furnished and used as a living room
+a veranda or roofed patio with furniture

 50. pantile